 For dinner, I got the Cazuela de Jaiba y Camarones (spicy broth with crab and shrimps) served in a clay pot.
 I could’ve ordered a lot more (appetizers and dessert) in the menu but sadly my friend vetoed that desire.
-She decided to eat less not only on the first few days of our trip but on the entire trip!
-It was too bad because the reason I travel is to immerse myself in the country’s culture and trying out the food is a huge part of the learning experience.
+Well, I suppose we didn’t need more calories (that’s written with a bit of sarcasm haha).
+But I still feel bad for not trying more foods because the reason I travel is to immerse myself in the country’s culture and food is a huge part of the learning experience.
 I don’t ever think of dieting when I’m in a different country.
-Also after each breakfast, she’d announce that we better skip lunch and that was every.single.day we were in South America (except in Patagonia because we were at an all-inclusive resort).
+Also after each breakfast, my friend would announce that we better skip lunch and that was every.single.day we were in South America (except in Patagonia because we were at an all-inclusive resort).
 Our three days in Buenos Aires was even worse and I missed out on trying a few great restaurants.
 Of course, this was no fault of hers.
 I take full responsibility for my mistakes.
 I could’ve gone by myself but that’s not easy to do when you have a travel partner.
 I find that when I’m traveling with someone I’m less adventurous.
 I was grateful my friend was there with me because she’s one of my best friends and I love her dearly although I realized traveling solo gives you the optimum results if you want to accomplish everything in your trip.

 There were so many things I learned about myself on this trip.
 First, I learned that I can challenge myself to overcome my fears.
 Second, I also learned that I really enjoy traveling solo and third, I have FOMO–fear of missing out (which in this particular trip, I did miss out on a few things 😭)!

 Como Agua Para Chocolate was the perfect place to conclude my last night in Santiago.
 It signified what the city of Santiago is—charming, hip, modern yet romantic, and definitely unforgettable.